lightward/mechanic-tasks/docs/tag-customers-on-the-anniversary-of-their-first-order/README.md

 Tags: Customers, Tag

-Running daily, or manually, this task scans all customers and tags them if their __first__ order was a year or more ago.
+Running daily, or manually, this task query for all customers if their __first__ order was a year or more ago and they do not yet have the configured tag to apply.
 Alternatively, you may choose to tag customers if their account was created at least a year ago.

 * View in the task library: [tasks.mechanic.dev/tag-customers-on-the-anniversary-of-their-first-order](https://tasks.mechanic.dev/tag-customers-on-the-anniversary-of-their-first-order)
 * Task JSON, for direct import: [task.json](../../tasks/tag-customers-on-the-anniversary-of-their-first-order.json)